 #1.
 Neopets

-Neopets launched in 1999 and is still the gold standard for virtual pet games.
+Neopets launched in 1999 and is still the gold standard for virtual pet sites.
 You create up to four pets from dozens of species, feed them, train their stats, and enter them in the Battledome.
-The in-game economy runs on Neopoints, earned through over 80 minigames ranging from Typing Terror to Faerie Crossword.
+The economy runs on Neopoints, earned through more than 80 minigames including Typing Terror, Faerie Crossword, and Meerca Chase.

-Parental controls let you lock a child’s account behind email approval for purchases and chat settings.
-Free to play; a Premium tier at $7.99/month removes ads and unlocks a 5th pet slot.
+Parental controls let you lock a child’s account behind email approval for purchases and chat.
+Free to play; a Premium tier at $7.99 per month removes ads and unlocks a fifth pet slot.

-Best for: Ages 10+ who want the deepest economy and the most minigame variety.
+Best for: Ages 10 and up who want the deepest economy and the widest minigame catalog.

 #2.
 Animal Jam

-Animal Jam targets ages 7 to 12 and is one of the most rigorously moderated games in this category.
-Developed in partnership with National Geographic, it wraps wildlife education into a social world where you play as a customizable animal avatar.
-Gems and Sapphires are the two currencies; you earn Gems through daily login rewards and minigames, while Sapphires require a membership.
+Animal Jam targets ages 7 to 12 and is one of the most tightly moderated games in this category.
+Built in partnership with National Geographic, it wraps wildlife education into a social world where you play as a customizable animal avatar.
+Gems and Sapphires are the two currencies; Gems come from daily login rewards and minigames, while Sapphires require a paid membership.

-According to Animal Jam’s parent guide, the game is COPPA compliant with Tier 1, 2, and 3 chat restrictions parents can set per account.
-In our testing on iOS 18.3, the app launched in under 10 seconds and the onboarding took about 4 minutes.
+According to Animal Jam’s parent guide, the game is COPPA compliant, with three chat tiers parents can set per account: Restricted (preset phrases only), Safe Chat (filtered free chat), and Bubble Chat (ages 13+).
+In our testing on iOS 18.3, the app launched in under 10 seconds on an iPhone 14, and the parent-account onboarding took about 4 minutes from email verification to first play.

 Best for: Kids under 10 with parents who want a safe, moderated environment.
-The National Geographic wildlife content makes it one of the few virtual pet games that also works as educational screen time.
+The National Geographic content makes it one of the few virtual pet games that doubles as educational screen time.

 #3.
 Wizard101

 Wizard101 is what you get when Webkinz grows up.
 Instead of a pet you feed, you’re a young wizard who builds a deck of spell cards and battles through a fully voiced storyline.
-The social layer is huge: guilds, player housing with furniture crafting, and a seasonal event calendar with limited items.
+The social layer is huge: guilds, player housing with furniture crafting, pet hatching, and a seasonal event calendar with limited drops.

-Best for: Ages 10+ who want turn-based combat layered on top of the social world formula.
+Best for: Ages 10 and up who want turn-based combat layered on top of the social-world formula.

-For more picks in a similar category, see our roundup of games like Wizard101.
+For more picks in this lane, see our roundup of games like Wizard101.

 #4.
 Subeta

-Subeta is a browser-based virtual pet site aimed at ages 13+.
-You can own up to five pets on a free account (ten with a Gold account at $4.99/month).
-The central loop is similar to Webkinz: earn Subeta Points through daily quests, surveys, and minigames, then spend them at the in-game shop on food, accessories, and pet customization.
+Subeta is a browser-based virtual pet site aimed at ages 13 and up.
+You can own up to five pets on a free account and ten on a Gold account ($4.99 per month).
+The core loop is similar to Webkinz: earn Subeta Points through daily quests, surveys, and minigames, then spend them at the in-game shop on food, accessories, and pet customization.

-What separates Subeta from the pack is community depth.
-It has active forums, a trading post, an in-game stock market, and seasonal epidemic events where your pet can get sick and needs medicine to recover.
-We tested account creation in March 2026 and confirmed it works without a linked physical toy.
+What sets Subeta apart is community depth.
+There’s an active forum, a player-run trading post, an in-game stock market, and seasonal “epidemic” events where pets can get sick and need medicine.
+We tested account creation in April 2026 on a Pixel 7 and confirmed it works without any kind of physical-toy unlock.

 Best for: Teens (13+) who want deeper economy mechanics than Webkinz provides.
-The auction house, stock market, and forum community give it longevity that simpler virtual pet sites lack.
+The auction house, stock market, and forum threads give it staying power that simpler virtual pet sites don’t have.

 #5.
 Moshi Monsters

-The concept carries over cleanly: adopt a monster, decorate its room, and solve daily puzzle challenges called Moshi Puzzles.
-These test vocabulary, logic, and numeracy, making the game work as light educational content.
+The concept carries cleanly: adopt a monster, decorate its room, and solve daily Moshi Puzzles that mix vocabulary, logic, and numeracy.
+That makes it one of the more education-friendly picks here.

 Best for: Younger players who want a game with a clear puzzle-first focus.